Koriit/EventDispatcher/README.md

 ```
 For above example to work you need to configure a definition for *MyInterface*, of course.

+**Warning:**
+Event dispatcher doesn't work well with listeners which implement fluent interface or allow for method chaining.
+For more information, read about stopping dispatchemnt chain below.

 Adding listeners
 ----------------
 There are 2 ways to subscribe a listener.
 In both cases you have to specify name of the event and calling priority.
 The higher the priority value the later the listener will be called.
 Listeners with the same priority will be called in the order they have been subscribed.
 You can entirely omit priority parameter as it defaults to **0**.